-- A31 The Chief Executive, and Deputy Chief Executives may transfer or "vire" funds between budget heads (both revenue and capital) within their services, subject to the following general parameters: - (a) All corporate guidelines and policies will be followed; - (b) Conditions of Service will be complied with; - (c) A single 'one-off' budget may not be transferred to fund a new ongoing item of expenditure; and - (d) Budgets not under effective control of the budget holder may not be vired eg rates and insurance. - A32 Any such transfer will be agreed with the Group Head and discussed with the service accountant before implementation and agreed by the Chief Finance Officer. - A33 Any proposal to transfer funds between services requires the approval of the Management Team (MAT) and the Corporate Policy and Resources Committee. - A34 Any virement (revenue or capital) with a value greater than £100,000 must be approved by the Corporate Policy and Resources Committee..
+- A31 The Chief Executive, and Deputy Chief Executives may transfer or "vire" funds between revenue budget heads within their services, subject to the following general parameters: - (a) All corporate guidelines and policies will be followed; - (b) Conditions of Service will be complied with; - (c) A single 'one-off' budget may not be transferred to fund a new ongoing item of expenditure; and - (d) Budgets not under effective control of the budget holder may not be vired eg rates and insurance. - A32 Any such transfer will be agreed with the Group Head and discussed with the service accountant before implementation and agreed by the Chief Finance Officer. - A33 Any proposal to transfer funds between services requires the approval of the Management Team (MAT) and the Corporate Policy and Resources Committee. - A34 Any revenue virement with a value greater than £100,000 must be approved by the Corporate Policy and Resources Committee. - A35 Any capital virement must be approved by the Corporate Policy and Resources Committee.